godotengine/godot-docs/tutorials/networking/high_level_multiplayer.rst

 .. image:: img/nmms.png

-Master and slave keywords
+Master and puppet keywords
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
 FIXME: Clarify the equivalents to the GDScript keywords in C# and Visual Script.

-The real advantage of this model is when used with the `master`/`slave` keywords in GDScript (or their equivalent in C# and Visual Script).
+The real advantage of this model is when used with the `master`/`puppet` keywords in GDScript (or their equivalent in C# and Visual Script).
 Similarly to the `remote` keyword, functions can also be tagged with them:

 Example bomb code: